Martttexxx/alx-system_engineering-devops/0x00-shell_basics/README.md

+Displays current directory contents.

+Long format
+with user and group IDs displayed numerically
-Displays current directory contents, including hidden files (starting with .).
-Use the long format.
+And hidden files (starting with .)